 - I can seek input from thousands using powerful tool like Google forms, survey monkey

-- And I can analyze that data using creative tools like word clouds like the one below, which is from a course I’ve taught on peace management & conflict resolution, that shows how the participants say ‘peace’ in their native language.
+- And I can analyze that data using creative tools like word clouds like the one below, which is from a course I’ve taught on peace management and conflict resolution, that shows how the participants say ‘peace’ in their native language.

 Building alliances instead of adversaries